Jaywhisker/AI_design_framework/README.md

 ## Helper.py (helper functions)

-There were several following helper codes that are used in the project.
+This file contains several helper functions that are used in the project.

 -----